 EVENTS:

-On February 6th at 14:00 CET, the WHO will participate in a global advocacy webinar for International Day of Zero Tolerance for Female Genital Mutilation 2025 entitled "Stepping Up the Pace: Strengthening Alliances and Building Movements to End FGM''.
+On February 6th at 14:00 CET, the WHO will participate in a global advocacy webinar for International Day of Zero Tolerance for Female Genital Mutilation 2026 entitled "Stepping Towards 2030: No end to FGM without Sustained Commitments and Actions''.
 The advocacy event hosted by the UNFPA – UNICEF Joint Programme on the Elimination of Female Genital Mutilation.
 The observance of the day provides an opportunity to highlight progress and raise awareness to end this harmful practice.
 From community leaders to health workers and family members, everyone has a role to play.
-This year, with the theme Step up the Pace, there is a focus on strengthening alliances and building movements to end FGM.
 With only 5 years to the Sustainable Development Goals 2030, our efforts must be faster and bolder.
 We must step up the pace 27 times to achieve SDG 5.3 on ending FGM.
 Keeping this urgency in mind.
 Register to participate!

 Key messages